 What do you say we head for Spello and make fresh olive oil followed by a late lunch that’ll turn into dinner?, she asks.

-For complete information on Insight Vacations’ 12 Italian premium and luxury escorted itineraries and over 100 journeys throughout Europe just click HERE, or call toll free (888) 680-1241, or contact your travel agent.
+For complete information on Insight Vacations’ 12 Italian premium and luxury-escorted itineraries and 100+ journeys throughout Europe just click HERE, or call toll free (888) 680-1241, or contact your travel agent.

-Now, I’ve gotta hook up to the onboard WIFI and get this dispatch emailed to my editor or I may not be riding on this motorcoach for much longer.
-See you soon in the olive groves!
+Now, I’ve gotta connect to the onboard WiFi and get this dispatch emailed to my editor or I may not be riding on this motorcoach for much longer.
+See you soon in an Umbrian olive grove!